Sauceke/hotdog/doc/wireless/ASSEMBLY.md

 ### Soldering (front motherboard)
 1. Put the 1x15 headers on the Nano.
-(I didn't have 1x15, so I cheated and yanked out one of the terminals from an 1x16.
+(I didn't have 1x15, so I cheated and yanked out one of the terminals from a 1x16.
 Don't be like me.)
 > <img src="A1_prep.jpeg" height="210">

 2. Solder the Nano to `A1` with its (mini/micro) USB connector facing towards the edge.